code-dot-org/code-dot-org/pegasus/sites.v3/csedweek.org/public/awards/index.md

 # 2019 Champions of Computer Science Awards

-In celebration of the 2019 [Computer Science Education Week](https://csedweek.org/) (CSEdWeek), the [Computer Science Teachers Association](http://www.csteachers.org/) (CSTA) and [Code.org](https://code.org/) are pleased to announce that submissions for the third annual Champions of Computer Science AWards are now open!
+In celebration of the 2019 [Computer Science Education Week](https://csedweek.org/) (CSEdWeek), the [Computer Science Teachers Association](http://www.csteachers.org/) (CSTA) and [Code.org](https://code.org/) are pleased to announce that submissions for the third annual Champions of Computer Science Awards are now open!
 <br>
 <br>
 The purpose of the Champions of CS Awards is to identify and celebrate students, teachers, administrators, and organizations who have made a significant impact to improve access to and the quality of CS education.